BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

  - __Serialization__: when a value is serialized, `TypedObjectJsonConverter` stores value's full type name along with the value itself in the resulting JSON.

-- __Deserialization__: when reading from the JSON, `TypedObjectJsonConverter` uses full type name to resolve the actual type of the value.
+- __Deserialization__: when reading from JSON, `TypedObjectJsonConverter` uses full type name to resolve the actual type of the value.

 For instance, JSON output for the list in the previous [example](#example) when serialized with `TypedObjectJsonConverter` would have the following structure: